 Day 4 in London

-Here you have the last day of your 4-day trip and you hopefully have a better idea on how to spend 4 days in London.
+Here you have the last day of your 4-day trip, and you hopefully have a better idea of how to spend your days in London.

-If you are four days in London and have managed to see all of the recommendations mentioned above, I have a few more tips.
+If you have managed to see all of the recommendations mentioned above, I have a few more tips.
 If you haven’t checked them all off, I suggest visiting them (if you are interested) and using this itinerary for the fourth day as an extra.
 However, visiting both places might not take a full day.